Android TDD Masterclass - Coroutines, Jetpack

 - Backend/Front-end/iOS developers who want to jump straight to the latest and greatest of Android development and learn how to do it right

 - Developers who want to learn how to develop a system purely with Test Driven Development

-Hi, I am Petros and I am a passionate Software Engineer & Instructor with over 10 years in the industry.
+Hi, I am Petros, and I am a passionate Software Engineer and instructor with over 10 years in the industry.

-I struggled a lot in my early stages when I realised that in order to take my career to the next level I needed to learn how to do things properly instead of just "making it work".
-In my journey to become a better engineer, I followed hundreds of courses, articles, books and conferences.
-What I have always been missing is a single source where I could find the best practises integrated and working together.
-I often studied TDD for example but was unable to apply it to a production Coroutines based system.
+I struggled a lot in my early stages when I realized that in order to take my career to the next level, I needed to learn how to do things properly instead of just "making it work."
+In my journey to become a better engineer, I followed hundreds of courses, articles, books, and conferences.
+What I have always been missing is a single source where I could find the best practices integrated and working together.
+I often studied TDD, for example, but was unable to apply it to a production Coroutines-based system.
 This is the problem I am tackling in my courses.

-I am teaching best practises using real life examples.
-I make sure to explain all the reasoning behind every decision but also provide a state of the art skeleton that you can re-use on your own product, instead of having to combine the pieces by yourself.
+I am teaching best practices using real-life examples.
+I make sure to explain all the reasoning behind every decision but also provide a state-of-the-art skeleton that you can re-use on your own product instead of having to combine the pieces by yourself.

 I have worked on multiple Companies ranging from ambitious startups to large multinational companies as a Senior Engineer and Software Instructor.
-Currently I am employed in Backbase as a Software Instructor making sure that our super star devs revolutionise the old rotten banking industry.
+Currently, I am employed in Backbase as a software instructor team lead, making sure that our superstar developers revolutionize the old, rotten banking industry.

-My vision is to improve the quality of the software industry by providing high quality education to software engineers and try to embed to them the love for quality code, moving away from quick and dirty mentalities.
+My vision is to improve the quality of the software industry by providing high-quality education to software engineers and trying to embed in them the love for quality code, moving away from quick and dirty mentalities.